Living / 20 October, 2023 / Ellie Thompson

 Millions of people from around the world flock to Cologne at Christmastime, where the magic of Christmas takes over the entire city.
 There are a variety of Christmas markets located all over the city centre, but the most impressive is the market that takes place underneath the glow of the city’s Cathedral.

 The Christmas Market Express train is the perfect way to take a tour through the pretty streets of Cologne, stopping off at the different markets along the way.

-If you’re looking for a fun place to go in the evening without the kids, do take a to trip Papa Joe’s bar, a 1920’s style saloon bar situated in the Old Town.
-There’s a jukebox that plays Christmas carols performed by the bar’s resident musicians – two genius life sized-puppet men with an accordion and a tuba!
+If you’re looking for a fun place to go in the evening without the kids, do take a trip Papa Joe’s bar, a 1920’s style saloon bar situated in the Old Town.
+There’s a jukebox that plays Christmas carols performed by the bar’s resident musicians – two genius life-sized-puppet men with an accordion and a tuba!